Spring Garden Revival

 Professional Edging Material Selection & Installation Techniques for Abington's Glacial Till & Rocky New England Soils

 Abington’s soils—primarily glacial till, sandy outwash, rocky shallow, and marine clay—require careful material selection and installation.
-Flexible plastic or rubber edging costs 0.50-1.50/linear ft and lasts 5-10 years; it’s ideal for curves but less durable in freeze-thaw cycles.
-Metal (aluminum/steel) edging, at 2-4/ft, offers clean lines and 15-25 years of service but needs corrosion-resistant coatings due to salt exposure.
-Natural stone or brick, costing 3-8/ft, is permeable and permanent, suitable for Historic Districts.
+Flexible plastic or rubber edging costs 0.50-1.50/linear ft and lasts 5-10 years; it is suitable for curves but less durable in freeze-thaw cycles.
+Metal edging (aluminum/steel) at 2-4/ft offers clean lines and 15-25 years of service, but must be corrosion-resistant due to salt exposure.
+Natural stone or brick (3-8/ft) is permeable and permanent, ideal for Historic Districts.
 Poured concrete curbing (4-10/ft) is the most durable, withstanding MA’s freeze-thaw cycles for 25+ years.
-Installations should reach a depth of 6-8 inches (below the 36-48 inch frost line), with a 3/4" crushed stone base and compacted backfill to prevent frost heaving and accommodate soil expansion.
+Installation requires excavation to 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill to prevent frost heaving and accommodate soil expansion.

 Seasonal Edging Calendar & Weather Timing for Abington's Climate Zone 6b

-Abington’s climate (Zone 6b) dictates optimal timing for lawn edging.
+Abington falls within USDA Zone 6b, with a climate that influences optimal edging timing.
 Spring (April-May) is ideal after ground thaw and before peak plant growth.
-Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is excellent for preparing edges for winter.
-Avoid edging in winter (November-March) when the ground is frozen.
-Monitor weather through NWS Boston/Norton or Albany for soil moisture and temperature—concrete requires a minimum of 50°F to cure properly.
-Avoid muddy conditions in glacial till or clay soils and severe weather.
-Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize disturbance to adjacent plantings and wildlife during sensitive periods.
+Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is suitable for preparing edges for winter.
+Winter (November-March) is not recommended due to frozen ground.
+Monitor weather through NWS Boston/Norton or Albany for soil moisture and temperature—concrete should cure at a minimum of 50°F. Avoid muddy conditions in glacial till or clay, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.
+Consider wildlife breeding and plant stress when scheduling work.

 Stormwater Management & MS4 Compliance During Edging Operations in Abington